timestep/rangle-gulp/README.md

 Sets up a nodemon task.
 Use "options.onChange" to provide an array of task names for tasks that should run on file change.
 (The default is just lint.)

+## sass(options)

+Sets up a sass task that watches for changes, compiles sass to css and then minifies the css.
+The task requires source (array of source locations) and destination location to be passed in as options.

+## connectWatch(options)

+Starts a connect server which watches for changes to html & js files.
+It re-loads browser (make sure you install live-reload extension for your browser).
+The options can set `root` (folder path) `port`, `livereload` (boolean) and `glob` (arrary of source locations).

 # Logging

 You can turn on control logging using setLogLevel().
 E.g.: